TAP for Internet

 Input adaptations are intended for people who cannot use standard keyboards and/or pointing devices due to a disability.
-Included in this category are adapted keyboards, adapted pointing devices (mice), software programs which make keyboarding more efficient, and voice recognition.
+Included in this category are alternative keyboards, alternative pointing devices (mice), software programs which make keyboarding more efficient, and voice recognition.

 Adaptive software programs include programs that allow a user to use pictures to write messages or word prediction software that lessens the number of keystrokes needed to write words.
-Voice recognition programs allow a consumer to use their voice to control computer commands and to write documents.
+Voice recognition programs, such as Dragon, allow a consumer to use their voice to control computer commands and to write documents.

 Computer output adaptations are intended for people who cannot use visually presented information.
 Included in this category are screen magnification and screen reader programs for people with visual impairments and software with reading and writing assistance for people with learning disabilities.

 What the Program WILL NOT provide

 The TAP-I program will not provide computers nor will it provide computer related equipment not necessary and/or intended for Internet access.
-The program will not provide Braille embossers, electronic note takers, global positioning software (GPS), or alternative communication devices.
+The program will not provide Braille embossers (printers), electronic notetakers, global positioning software (GPS), or speech generating devices (SGDs).

-The program will not provide training on learning how to keyboard nor will it provide training on how to use your adaptive equipment with applications that are not related to Internet or e-mail access such as Word, WordPerfect, Access or Excel.
+The program will not provide training on learning how to keyboard nor will it provide training on how to use your adaptive equipment with applications that are not related to Internet or e-mail access.

 How to Apply

-To apply for the TAP-I program you must complete a TAP-I application WORD form or TAP-I application PDF form, which can be downloaded and printed or send an e-mail requesting the application by sending an e-mail to TAP-I or by calling 1(800)647-8557.
+To apply for the TAP-I program you must complete a TAP-I application WORD form or TAP-I application PDF form, which can be downloaded and printed or send an e-mail requesting the application to TAP-I or by calling 816-655-6700.

 The application form is a one-page, two-sided form with the following sections to be completed.

-Section Two asks the applicant to indicate if they know what adaptive equipment they want to request through the program or if they will need assistance selecting the equipment they will request through the program.
-If you have used an adaptation in the past or are currently using one in a different setting like a workplace and want to request the same equipment through TAP-I, please note that information in Section Two of the application.
+Part Two asks the applicant to indicate if they know what adaptive equipment they want to request through the program or if they will need assistance selecting the equipment they will request through the program.
+If you have used a computer assistive technology in the past or are currently using it in a different setting like a workplace and want to request the same equipment through TAP-I, please note that information in Part Two of the application.

-Section Three asks the applicant to certify their disability.
-Based on the original legislation, there are several groups of people who can sign this section of the application including licensed physicians, speech pathologists, audiologists, and hearing instrument specialists.
+Part Three asks the applicant to certify their disability.
+Based on the original legislation, there are several groups of people who can sign this section of the application including licensed physicians, speech pathologists, and audiologists.
 Agents approved by Missouri Assistive Technology can also sign this section.
-Agencies who have been approved by Missouri Assistive Technology include representatives from the Centers for Independent Living and Missouri Rehabilitation Service for the Blind offices, Department of Mental Health approved providers, Occupational Therapists, and Missouri Special Education Directors.
+Agencies who have been approved by Missouri Assistive Technology include representatives from the Centers for Independent Living, Missouri Rehabilitation Service for the Blind offices, Department of Mental Health approved providers, Occupational Therapists, and Missouri Special Education Directors.

-TAP-I program will provide upgrades to the adaptive equipment, if the applicant remains eligible.
-The applicant is responsible to let Missouri Assistive Technology know if they want an upgrade.
+TAP-I program will provide software upgrades to the adaptive equipment, if the applicant remains eligible.
+The applicant is responsible to contact Missouri Assistive Technology when an upgrade is available.